OCR-D/ocrd-website/site/en/models.md

 ## Downloading on-demand

-When you provide a value to a file parameter, such as ocrd_tesserocr's `model` parameter, the value will be resolved by OCR-D/core.
+When you provide a value to a file parameter, such as ocrd_calamari's `checkpoint_dir` parameter, the value will be resolved by OCR-D/core.
 If the resource is not found in the filesystem, OCR-D/core will try to find a matching resource in its list of bundled resources.
 If the parameter value matches the `name` of one